johnemmanuelbond/loggers.larders/content/Articles/Thetis.md

 One of them looks up at the sun and, with a sigh begins to heave a barrel aftwards from the main deck.
 Your eyes follow his path towards the rear of the ship, where you see, above the stairs two levels of quarters and some stairs leading down below decks.

-Coming up from those stairs, in conversation is a familiar rotund and flamboyantly mustachioed man, in an energetic conversation with a taller, thin man dressed in a purple coat.

 See [sailing ship](https://www.dndbeyond.com/vehicles/sailing-ship?srsltid=AfmBOop_eF_EuhUWHeFLsOB2tBngpGdGXTBAhPbK8_PqriGC8UGFUy1c|asd) for rules.